Who’s Texting Me About Buying My House?

 Bottom Line: What to Know Before Using an iBuyer or Wholesaler

-Doing your due diligence with research is the most important thing you’ll ever do before putting your house on the market or selling it quickly.
+Doing your due diligence with research is the most important thing before putting your house on the market or selling it quickly.

 Whether you’re using a traditional real estate agent, an iBuyer or selling to a wholesaler, a simple Google search and a couple of phone calls to friends or family can often help you identify legitimate options versus fraud.

 Scammers aside, what do you need to know before you act on an unsolicited offer to sell?

 “First, you need to know that they are selling you one thing: convenience,” Wallace says.
 “Their marketing pitch is that you’ll avoid the time of selling your home, the hassle of commissions and people walking through all the time.
 So, at the end of the day, it’s appealing to someone who might be in an urgent situation.”